Commvault Distributed Storage technical and architectural overview whitepaper

 3. The Hedvig Storage Proxy is a lightweight software component that deploys at the application tier as a VM or Docker container — or on bare metal to provide storage access to any physical host or VM in the application tier.
 The storage proxy provides intelligent access to the hyperscale storage nodes, directing I/O requests to the relevant backend storage nodes based on latency response times.

 The storage proxy runs in user space and can be managed by any virtualization management or orchestration tool.
 The storage proxy acts as a gatekeeper for all I/O requests to the Commvault Storage Cluster Nodes.
-It acts as a protocol (iSCSI/NFS/S3/Swift) converter, load balances I/O requests to the backend storage nodes and provides edge caching using local flash (SSD/NVMe) devices to optimize storage performance directly at the application hosts.
-It also caches data fingerprints and eliminates the transmission of duplicate data over network links.
+It also acts as a protocol (iSCSI/NFS/S3/Swift) converter, load balances I/O requests to the backend storage nodes and provides edge caching using local flash (SSD/NVMe) devices to optimize storage performance directly at the application hosts.
+Finally, it caches data fingerprints and eliminates the transmission of duplicate data over network links.
 See I/O basics for more detail.

 Commvault Distributed Storage deployment options